 The first three years of the program involve study in a case-based and traditional lecture/laboratory format.
 Starting in the second year, students focus on, or "track," their primary area of interest —small animal, food animal, equine, mixed species or public/corporate veterinary medicine—with considerable flexibility for students to tailor their curriculum to meet individual needs.
 The fourth year of study includes 12 months of clinical training divided into 17 three-week clerkships (or blocks).

 Virginia Tech's Master of Public Health (MPH) degree prepares graduates to practice public health in local, state, regional, national, and global settings.
 The program, based in the college, operates collaboratively with the Virginia Tech Carilion School of Medicine.

 Veterinary students from VA-MD Vet Med can pursue the MPH degree in conjunction with their DVM degree.
 Once admitted into the DVM program, students apply and enroll in the MPH degree program through the Virginia Tech Graduate School application and admissions process.

-In recognition of a need for veterinarians trained in both basic and clinical sciences, the College of Veterinary Medicine offers the opportunity for DVM students to participate in graduate studies.
+In recognition of a need for veterinarians trained in both basic and clinical sciences, the college offers the opportunity for DVM students to participate in graduate studies.
 Students receive the appropriate advanced training to conduct research in basic or clinical disciplines so they can bring their knowledge and research training into clinical investigations.

-The combined degree program will ordinarily require five years of equivalent study time for DVM and MS degrees or six to seven years of equivalent study time for DVM and PhD degrees.
-A limited number of positions are available each year; therefore, only the best qualified applicants will be considered for the combined degree program.
+The combined DVM/PhD degree program requires six to seven years of study.
+A limited number of positions are available each year; therefore, only the best qualified applicants are considered.

-View more information about the DVM and MS/PhD dual degree program.
+Learn more about the DVM/PhD dual degree program.